sunfounder/newton-lab-kit/docs/source/faq.rst

 #.
 How to open and run the code?
     For detailed tutorials, please refer to :ref:`open_run_code_py`.

 #.
-How to upload library to Raspberry Pi Pico？
+How to upload library to Raspberry Pi Pico 2？
     For detailed tutorials, please refer to :ref:`add_libraries_py`.

 #.
 NO MicroPython(Raspberry Pi Pico) Interpreter Option on Thonny IDE?
     * Check that your Pico is plugged into your computer via a USB cable.
     * Check that you have installed MicroPython for Pico (:ref:`install_micropython_on_pico`).
-    * The Raspberry Pi Pico interpreter is only available in version 3.3.3 or higher version of Thonny.
+    * The Raspberry Pi Pico 2 interpreter is only available in version 3.3.3 or higher version of Thonny.
 If you are running an older version, please update (:ref:`thonny_ide`).
     * Plug in/out the micro USB cable sveral times.

 #.
 Cannot open Pico code or save code to Pico via Thonny IDE?
     * Check that your Pico is plugged into your computer via a USB cable.
     * Check that you have selected the Interpreter as **MicroPython (Raspberry Pi Pico).COMxx**.

 #.
-Can Raspberry Pi Pico be used on Thonny and Arduino at the same time?
+Can Raspberry Pi Pico 2 be used on Thonny and Arduino at the same time?
     NO, you need to do some different operations.

     * If you used it on Arduino first, and now you want to use it on Thonny IDE, you need to :ref:`install_micropython_on_pico` on it.